Best Pricing Strategy For Small Business: Why So Many SMEs Struggle With Pricing? ⌛

 The best pricing strategy for small business to avoid under or overcharging your customers

-It is common for SME’s to undercharge a product or services when they think their product or services are of low value to the customer or commonplace in the market.
-They feel they’re only option is to compete on price and do not test their assumptions on value with their actual customers.
+It is common for SMEs to undercharge a product or services when they think their product or services are of low value to the customer or commonplace in the market.
+They feel their only option is to compete on price and do not test their assumptions on value with their actual customers.

 This type of pricing position is not the best pricing strategy for small business owners.
 They miss out on revenue opportunities and worse still hand over hard-earned margin to their competitors.